1. Vacuum Plating

 Examples

-Metal drawing is a surface treatment method to form decorative lines on the surface of the workpiece by grinding the product.
-According to the different textures after drawing, it can be divided into straight drawing, random drawing, ripple, and swirling.
+Metal drawing is a surface treatment method used to create decorative lines on the surface of a workpiece by grinding it.
+Depending on the resulting texture, metal drawing can be divided into four categories: straight drawing, random drawing, ripple, and swirling.

 Typical products: Construction industry such as elevator door panels, faucets, handles, etc., cabinets such as range hoods, sinks, etc.